Canon 1100D vs Sony NEX-C3

 |Sony NEX-5« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony NEX-5|

 Both the 1100D and the NEX-C3 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the NEX-C3 does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1100D vs Sony NEX-C3